-Half-brother Loki is a fan favorite, proving to be a constant thorn in Thor's side, but it's his daughter Hela who's really the one to watch.
-As the ruler of Hell itself, Hela's Asgardian powers are off the chart.
+Half-brother Loki is a fan-favorite, proving to be a constant thorn in Thor's side, but it's his daughter Hela who's really the one to watch.
+As the ruler of Hell itself, Hela's Asgardian powers are off the charts.
 Combine that with her thirst for the souls of the dead — including Thor's and Odin's — and Hela becomes one of the most fascinating characters in the Asgardian pantheon.

 The Goddess of Death has clashed with Thor numerous times over the years, and now that Cate Blanchett is set to bring Hela to life on the big screen, there's never been a better time to round up the pair's greatest battles.
-Any of these story lines could make an appearance in Thor: Ragnarok — along with Planet Hulk, of course.
+Any of these story lines could make an appearance in Thor: Ragnarok — along with that Hulk grudge match, of course.

-Anyway, after Thor's apparent demise, Hela arrived on the scene to claim his soul, but the Asgardian warrior projected his astral form to stay her hand and then reclaimed his body to defeat the Wrecker.
+Anyway, after Thor's apparent demise, Hela arrived on the scene to claim his soul.
+Luckily, the Asgardian warrior projected his astral form to stay her hand and then reclaimed his body to defeat the Wrecker.